MalefactorIX/Damage-Processing-System/Spectra/Codex of Arms.md

 - Air Vehicles must have a description ending in "AIR"
 - Air Vehicles may not engage units below the Aegis Barrier while it is online.
 - Air vehicles must take damage from collisions.
-- Air Vehicles with camera-tracked steering may only accelerated in the direction they are facing.
+- Air Vehicles with camera-tracked steering may only accelerate in the direction they are facing.
 - Air Vehicles with camera-tracked steering may only have forward-firing weapons.

 ## **Assists**